 David Foster Wallace, an American author Dallas/Fort Worth International Airport Dallas–Fort Worth metroplex, a metropolitan area in north Texas .....
 Dana "Fucking" White, President of the Ultimate Fighting Championship (UFC)

-― ask morbs if he is better off than he was 4 days ago (Nilmar Honorato da Silva), Tuesday, 11 September 2012 17:38 (three years ago) Permalink
+― ask morbs if he is better off than he was 4 days ago (Nilmar Honorato da Silva), Tuesday, 11 September 2012 17:38 (five years ago) Permalink

 All four seasons combined, the final tally stands at 48 wins for "Man" and 38 wins for "Food".

-― the physical impossibility of sb in the mind of someone fping (silby), Wednesday, 12 September 2012 20:04 (three years ago) Permalink
+― the physical impossibility of sb in the mind of someone fping (silby), Wednesday, 12 September 2012 20:04 (five years ago) Permalink